 25 Lakeshore Plaza Dr.

-Starting on July 8, 2014 you can enjoy Tuesday evening concerts at the Issaquah Community Center.
+Starting on July 9, you and your kid crew can enjoy Tuesday evening outdoor concerts at the Issaquah Community Center.
 If you’re too tired to pack a picnic dinner, concessions will be available through the Kiwanis Club of Issaquah.
 Sorry, but Fido is going to have to sit this one out.
 No dogs are allowed at the concerts.